 The tibia is the shin bone.
 It extends from the knee to the ankle.
-Tibia fractures can occur because of large amounts of force or impact, like femur fractures, but they can also occur from lower impact like falls from ground level.
+Tibia fractures can occur because of large amounts of force or impact, like femur fractures, but they can also occur from lower impact incidents such as falls from ground level.
 Tibia fractures are the most common of leg fractures, and the risk for infections and other complications can be great because this bone is the most likely to cut into the skin after a break.
-Such infections can be life-threatening and lead to loss of the limb.Fibula Fractures
+Such infections can be life-threatening or lead to loss of the limb.Fibula Fractures

 Speak with a lawyer from Altman & Altman LLP if you have suffered a leg fracture and you think that you might have a personal injury claim.
 We will advise you as to how to proceed and your likelihood for success.
-We have handled thousands of cases in our decades of experience, and we would be happy to handle yours.
+We have handled thousands of cases in our 50 years of experience, and we would be happy to handle yours.

 Contact us online or call for a free consultation to go over the details of your case today at 617-492-3000 or toll-free at 800-481-6199.